2025 Quarter Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2025 Althea Gibson Quarter Value

-The 2025 Althea Gibson Quarter, shipped to Federal Reserve Banks on October 20, 2025, serves as the final design of 2025 and the last of 20 releases in the U.S. Mint’s American Women Quarters Program.
+The 2025 Althea Gibson Quarter, shipped to Federal Reserve Banks on October 20, 2025, serves as the final design of 2025 and the 20th and last release in the entire American Women Quarters Program.

-Designed by Artistic Infusion Program artist Don Everhart and sculpted by Mint Medallic Artist Renata Gordon, the reverse portrays Althea Gibson standing confidently on a tennis court beside the net with a racket in one hand and a ball in the other, poised as if preparing to play a match.
+Designed by AIP artist Don Everhart and sculpted by Mint Medallic Artist Renata Gordon, the reverse portrays Althea Gibson standing confidently on a tennis court beside the net, racket in one hand and ball in the other, poised as if preparing to play.

 2025-P Althea Gibson Quarter Price/Grade Chart